From personal experience and research that I had later conducted it disarmed me a little to learn that introverts are prone to depression.

 Although this might not be the only-only reason why introverts are more likely to suffer from depression.
 The psychologist Elaine Aron says that introverts are highly sensitive people and they can minutely observe the gestures and actions of other people to the extent that they can feel what others might think or feel.

-Moreover, they are caring persons as well and thus, the sufferings of others affect them a great deal.
+Moreover, they are caring persons as well, and thus, the sufferings of others affect them a great deal.
 Injustice and unfairness happening around them can impart a lot of negativity into their minds.
+So, introverts are prone to depression.

 “You see things.
 You keep quiet about them and you understand.” ~ The Perks of Being a Wallflower